codefresh-io/docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 ## Deploying to Kubernetes
 Codefresh offers a variety of options for you to choose from when deploying to Kubernetes.
-Deploy to Kubernetes from the Codefresh UI, or programmatically through dedicated steps in pipelines avoiding the need for `kubectl` commands.
+Deploy to Kubernetes from the Codefresh UI, or programmatically through dedicated steps in pipelines, avoiding the need for `kubectl` commands.

 **On-demand deployment**
 For quick and easy deployment, you can deploy on-demand from the Codefresh UI.

 **Dedicated steps in pipelines**
-For more flexibility, we have dedicated steps for pipelines, the `deploy` step, and the more advanced `cf-deploy-kubernetes`step which enables simple templating on Kubernetes manifests.
+For more flexibility, we have dedicated steps for pipelines: the `deploy`step, and the more advanced `cf-deploy-kubernetes`step which enables simple templating on Kubernetes manifests.

-Codefresh pipelines also support Kustomize and Helm for deployments through freestyle steps.
+Codefresh pipelines also support Kustomize and Helm for deployments through `freestyle` steps.

 Finally, if you are familiar with and still want to work with `kubectl`, run your own custom `kubectl` commands in a freestyle step.
 Read more in [kubectl](#kubectl).